Strange Patents: Everything You Need to Know

 Unfortunately, the product hasn’t been successful to date.

 - The crustless PB&J has been a controversial invention, as we can assume that creating a PB&J and simply cutting off the crust can’t really be something that should be protected by a patent.

 - The brain buzzer is a vibrating wand that you bite down on, which then jolts you back into reality.

 - The wand transmits vibrations to your brain, so if you need to stay awake for long periods of time or need that extra boost of energy, try out the brain buzzer.

 The animal ear protectors were created to protect the ears of long-eared animals, particularly dogs, during mealtime.

 If you’re looking for something to protect your dogs long ears so that they don’t get messy or wet while eating or drinking, then this product may be useful.

 If you need help with learning more about strange patents, or you believe that you may have an idea for a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.